SQream/sqream_docs/guides/features/access_control.rst

 REVOKE
 ------

-Revoke removes permissions from a role.
+:ref:`revoke` removes permissions from a role.

 .. code-block:: postgres